 This committee is primarily responsible for organizing and promoting graduate and undergraduate research through the K-State Research Forum, Research and the State and the Capitol Graduate Research Summit.

 For more information, see the website.

-One graduate student represents the GSC on a committee formed by K-State Libraries which meets to discuss how the K-State Libraries can better serve K-State students, faculty, and staff.
+One graduate student represents the GSC on a committee formed by the K-State Libraries to discuss how the K-State Libraries can better serve students, faculty and staff.

-Chaired by the Governmental Relations Director (Sue Peterson), this committee is comprised of campus community interest group representatives - such as the Faculty Senate President, SGA leadership or representatives, a GSC representative, deans from the colleges, and other adminstrative members of the President's Cabinet.
-They meet weekly in the spring to hear an update of the happenings in the Kansas Legislature and of those items of interest to K-State and higher education.
+Chaired by the Governmental Relations Director, this committee is comprised of campus community interest group representatives, such as the Faculty Senate president, SGA leadership or representatives, a GSC representative, deans from the colleges, and other administrative members of the President's Cabinet.
+The committee meets weekly in the spring to hear an update of the happenings in the Kansas Legislature and of those items of interest to K-State and higher education.

 This committee meets periodically throughout the academic year to help steer lobbying and general activities to connect K-State to the State and Federal governments.
 The committee is made up of the Governmental Relations office, representatives from the SGA (the president, head of the senate, and the governmental relations committee chair), the Classified Senate and Faculty Senate.
 Duties mainly consist of attending the meetings and representing the Graduate Student Council and relaying back requests for information or participation.
 There is a lot of opportunity for networking as they hold meetings with other student leaders in the fall, and commonly make one or two trips to the state legislature in the spring.
 Trips to the Federal level are taken by the Governmental Relations office but are discussed before hand to establish any particular approaches that should be taken to help higher education as a whole and K-State in particular.